-Looking at the setting of the Opera I'd guess Disposable Sex Worker in in full force.
+Looking at the setting of the Opera, Disposable Sex Worker might be in full force.
 Also remember that the woman Luigi stabs when the Rotti siblings are introduced was also ignored which goes back to the setting.

 Brought up on the Headscratchers page; with the "small added fee" for the Single Mom's vanity surgery, there's a good chance that she'll be a target for repossession.
 If that happens, what'll happen to her kids?

 Even though Nathan is no longer around to poison Shilo, she's been locked away from other people her entire life, which means her immune system is probably complete crap: she's had no exposure at all to whatever diseases might be running around the population, and thus no natural immunological defenses.
 And if she does get sick, she has absolutely no one to take care of her.
 Thanks, Dad!

 Why does Amber need to buy Zydrate from Graverobber, when her father's company makes it?

 She may have been cut off by her father, who is well aware of her addiction and is protecting the company and family's reputation.
 Indeed, Rotti has an entire duet with Amber (Happiness Is Not A Warm Scalpel) where he lectures her about excessive surgery.

 It also says she's addicted to street zydrate, which one could assume gives a different high than the synthesized stuff.

 Why is Amber implied to be trading sex for zydrate with Graverobber when she's the daughter of the richest man around?
 You'd think she could afford the habit.